Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Convergence analysis

-It is worth noting that the proof of convergence for the HOOI method witch solves the same objective function was investigated in \cite{xu2018convergence}, but it did not provide a convergence rate.
+It is worth noting that the proof of convergence for the HOOI method which solves the same objective function was investigated in \cite{xu2018convergence}, but it did not provide a convergence rate.